 Ellis Devereux || they/them || @ellisdex

-Nonbinary social media cryptid, game writer, and designer.
-Ellis loves games of all shapes and sizes as long as they tug at the heartstrings, and spends most of their time playing games with friends.
-They previously worked in VR game publishing and are currently a freelance narrative designer.
+Nonbinary social media cryptid, game writer, and designer, hopeful ghost, curiosity machine.
+Ellis loves games of all shapes and sizes as long as they tug at the heartstrings and spends most of their time rotating fictional characters in their mind or thinking about games studies.

 I'm a gender non-conforming woman or man, a transmasc person, a trans guy, a male intersex person, an amab nonbinary person, or more than one of those identities.
 Am I welcome?